Sustainability Performance

 Forward-Looking Information

 Forward-looking statements involve risks and uncertainties which could cause actual results or outcomes to differ materially from those expressed herein.
-We express our estimates, expectations, beliefs, and projections in good faith and believe them to have a reasonable basis.
-However, we make no assurances that the estimates, expectations, beliefs, or projections set forth in this report will be achieved or accomplished.
+We express our estimates, expectations, beliefs, aspirations, and projections in good faith and believe them to have a reasonable basis.
+However, we make no assurances that the estimates, expectations, beliefs, aspirations, or projections set forth in this report will be achieved or accomplished.
 We have identified the following important factors that could cause actual results to differ materially from those discussed in our forward-looking statements.
-These may be in addition to other factors and matters discussed under Risk Factors in TEP’s Annual Report on Form 10-K for the year ended December 31, 2023, and in TEP’s other filings with the Securities and Exchange Commission and elsewhere in this report.
-These factors include: voter initiatives and state and federal regulatory and legislative decisions and actions, including changes in tax policies, inclusive of the Inflation Reduction Act of 2022 and evolving interpretive guidance related thereto, and energy policies and the adoption of new regulations regarding electric service disconnections and any change in the structure of utility service in Arizona resulting from the Arizona Corporation Commission's or state legislature's examination of the state's energy policies; changes in, and compliance with, environmental laws and regulatory decisions and policies that could increase operating and capital costs, reduce generation facility output, or accelerate generation facility retirements; unfavorable rulings, penalties, or findings by the Federal Energy Regulatory Commission; regional economic and market conditions that could affect customer growth and electricity usage; potential changes in the benefits of participation in the Energy Imbalance Market; changes in electricity consumption by retail customers; risks related to climate change, including shifts in weather seasonality and extreme weather events affecting electricity usage of our customers, operational performance, and operating and capital costs to ensure system reliability; our forecasts of peak demand and whether existing generation capacity and purchase power agreements are sufficient to meet the expected demand plus reserve margin requirements; the cost of debt and equity capital and access to capital markets and bank markets, which may affect our ability to raise additional capital and use the proceeds from any capital raised as originally intended; the performance of the stock market and a changing interest rate environment, which affect the value of our pension and other postretirement benefit plan assets and our related contribution requirements and expenses; our ability to manage timelines and budgets related to capital projects, including engineering, procurement and construction agreements to develop standalone battery energy storage facilities, and/or to obtain the anticipated performance or other benefits of such capital projects; the potential inability to make additions to our existing high voltage transmission system; unexpected increases in operations and maintenance expense, including inflationary effects, heightened geopolitical instability, and/or global supply chain challenges; resolution of pending litigation matters; changes in accounting standards; changes in our critical accounting estimates; the ongoing impact of mandated energy efficiency and distributed generation initiatives; our ability to effectively implement plans to meet our goals related to reducing carbon emissions by 2035 and 2050, and the potential impact on our financial condition; changes to long-term contracts; the cost of fuel and power supplies; fluctuations or increases in commodity prices; the ability to obtain coal or natural gas from our suppliers; the timing and cost of generation facility decommissioning and mine reclamation activities; cyber-attacks, data breaches, or other cyberspace attacks to our information security and our operations and technology infrastructure, including attacks that may arise from heightened geopolitical instability; physical attacks to our electric generation, transmission and distribution assets; the performance of TEP’s generation facilities, including renewable generation resources; the extent of the impact of a global health crisis on our business and operations, and the economic and societal disruptions resulting therefrom and from the government actions taken in response thereto; and the ongoing implementation of TEP’s 2023 IRP.
+These may be in addition to other factors and matters discussed under Risk Factors in TEP’s Annual Report on Form 10-K for the year ended December 31, 2024, and in TEP’s other filings with the Securities and Exchange Commission and elsewhere in this report.
+These factors include: voter initiatives and federal, state and local regulatory and legislative decisions and actions, including changes in tax policies, tariffs, and energy policies as they may be affected by the policies and priorities of governmental officials at the federal, state and local levels; any change in the structure of utility service in Arizona resulting from the Arizona Corporation Commission's (“ACC”) or state legislature's examination of the state's energy policies or the City of Tucson's study of municipalization; changes in, and compliance with, environmental laws and regulatory decisions and policies that could increase operating and capital costs, reduce generation facility output, or accelerate generation facility retirements; unfavorable rulings, penalties, or findings by the Federal Energy Regulatory Commission; regional economic and market conditions that could affect customer growth and electricity usage; potential changes in the benefits of participation in the Energy Imbalance Market; changes in electricity consumption by retail customers; risks related to climate change, including shifts in weather seasonality and extreme weather events and their increasing frequency and severity, and wildfires, affecting electricity usage of our customers, operational performance, and operating and capital costs to ensure system reliability; our forecasts of peak demand and whether existing generation capacity and purchase power agreements are sufficient to meet the demand plus reserve margin requirements; our ability to implement successfully our business strategies and meet the growing demand for electricity, particularly in view of potential for new large customer requirements; the cost of debt and equity capital and access to capital markets and bank markets, which may affect our ability to raise additional capital and use the proceeds from any capital raised as originally intended; the performance of the stock market and changes in interest rates, which affect the value of our pension and other postretirement benefit plan assets and our related contribution requirements and expenses; our ability to manage timelines and budgets related to capital projects, including engineering, procurement and construction agreements to develop standalone battery energy storage facilities, and/or to obtain the anticipated performance or other benefits of such capital projects; the potential inability to make additions to our existing high voltage transmission system; unexpected increases in operations and maintenance expense, including increases due to inflationary effects, heightened geopolitical instability, and/or global supply chain challenges; resolution of pending litigation matters; changes in accounting standards; changes in our critical accounting estimates; the ongoing impact of mandated energy efficiency and distributed generation initiatives; our ability to meet our goals related to reducing carbon emissions by 2035 and 2050 due to load growth required by potential large new customers, and the potential impact on our financial condition; changes to long-term contracts; the cost of fuel and power supplies; fluctuations or increases in commodity prices; the ability to obtain coal or natural gas from our suppliers; the timing and cost of generation facility decommissioning and mine reclamation activities; cyber-attacks, data breaches, or other cyberspace attacks to our information security and our operations and technology infrastructure, including attacks that may arise from heightened geopolitical instability; physical attacks to our electric generation, transmission and distribution assets; the performance of TEP’s generation facilities, including renewable generation resources; the extent of the impact of a global health crisis on our business and operations, and any economic and societal disruptions resulting therefrom and from the government actions taken in response thereto; the implementation of TEP’s 2023 IRP; and our ability to obtain ACC approval of a formula rate plan with acceptable terms.